Franze History, Family Crest & Coats of Arms

 Another 32 words (2 lines of text) are included under the topic Early Franze Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Franze family to the New World and Oceana
+Migration of the Franze family

 Hundreds of thousands of Europeans, including many Rhinelanders, made the voyage to North America between the 17th and 20th centuries.
 It was an escape from religious persecution and poverty and also an opportunity for people to start over and own their own land.
 Most landed at Ellis Island, off New York before moving on to the states of Pennsylvania, Ohio, Texas, Illinois, and California.
 Some also landed in Canada and settled in Ontario, while others headed west to the prairie provinces.
 A study of passenger and immigration lists has shown a number of people bearing the name of Franze, or one of its variants, reaching North America shores very early: Johann Heinrich Frantz, who settled in Carolina in 1709.
 Christ Frants Sr. came to Philadelphia in 1732.
 Johann Ernst Franz came to Canada with the United Empire Loyalists in 1783.